ybizeul/ontap-extend-snaplock-expiry/README.md

 Configuration of the amount of time to lock a given snapshot is configured in `labels-policies`.

-This is a key/value dictionary with the snapmirror label as a key, and an expiration time for the corresponding snapshots in seconds.
+This is a key/value dictionary with the snapmirror label as a key, and an expiration time expressed in seconds for the corresponding snapshots.

 In the example above, any snapshots with the `slc_5min` snapmirror label will have their snaplock expiration time set to `create_time + 3600s`